-In contrast, for the CC open-loop protocol \eqref{eq:CCSR} applying a slowly varying electrical current the neuron dynamically transitions between its observable rest states and its observable (dynamically stable) spiking states (see Fig.\,\ref{fig:fig1}(b) orange time profile).
-The speed of variation $\eps \Delta_I\lesssim 0.75\times10^{-3}$\,pA$/$ms is such that $\Iext$ varies by only about $1$\,pA per spiking period.
-Transients to step current responses in the stable spiking region have a half-time for decay $\tau_{1/2}\lesssim0.2$\,s (see SI, Fig.\,\ref{fig:figS5} for the response to a step to $\Iext=200$\,pA for cells $5$ and $1$.
+In contrast, during the CC open-loop protocol \eqref{eq:CCSR}, when applying a slowly varying electrical current, the neuron dynamically transitions between its observable rest states and its observable (dynamically stable) spiking states (see Fig~\ref{fig:fig1}B orange time profile).
+The speed of variation $\eps \Delta_I\lesssim 0.75\times10^{-3}$\,pA$/$ms is such that $\Iext$ varies by $1$\,pA or less per spiking period.
+For a transient decay analysis we stimulate the neuron with larger current steps during a calibration phase before executing CC protocol runs.
+Fig~\ref{fig:fig5}A and \ref{fig:fig5}B show the response to such a current step to $\Iext=200$\,pA for cells $5$ and $1$.
 We observe that the transients in the step current response such as in Fig~\ref{fig:fig5}A and \ref{fig:fig5}B in the stable spiking region have a half-time for decay toward the stable spikes